Symmetry reduction for tunneling defects due to strong couplings to phonons: Dynamic response

-Fig.\ref{chip} plots the $\chi'_{p_xp_x}(T)$ versus temperature.
+No significant contribution to the spectrum $\chi''_{p_xp_x}(T)$ is observed in this regime.
+Fig. \ref{chip} plots the $\chi'_{p_xp_x}(T)$ versus temperature.
 At weak defect-phonon coupling with $\Delta_r\ll\Delta_kW$ (black full line) one observes the expected $tanh$ behaviour known for two-level systems.
 With increasing $\Delta_r$ (red dashed line) the plateau value at lowest frequencies diminishes but otherwise the qualitative behaviour is unchanged.
 Once $\Delta_r$ dominates at strong but not very strong defect-phonon coupling a hump at about $T\simeq 0.2$ evolves (dash-dotted blue line).
-In two-level systems such humps are a sign of relaxational behaviour.
-The according strong frequency dependence and contributions to the spectrum are, however, missing here \cite{foot4}.
+This hump results from the temperature dependence of $n_1(T)$ in Eq.(\ref{eq16}).
+It is not a relaxational feature commonly observed in two-level systems \cite{Phi87} since the according strong frequency dependence and contributions to the spectrum $\chi''_{p_xp_x}(T)$ are missing here \cite{foot4}.
 At very strong defect-phonon coupling with $\Delta_r\gg\Delta_kW$ (dotted black line) we observe again the same $tanh$ behaviour as at weak coupling.
+Damping does not alter the above results since the super-Ohmic spectra (\ref{spectra}) ensure that all damping rates $\Gamma\ll \Delta, \delta$ and frequencies $\omega$ of external fields applied experimentally are $\omega\ll \Delta, \delta$ as well.